 Solid Signal, a supplier of audio-visual equipment, offers to mail daily deals to subscribers of its newsletters:

-3.)
-Use a Great eBook as a Hook
+3. Use an eBook as a hook

 The possibility of winning can be a very powerful motivator also.
-Prizes can vary according to form – you can have an indirect prize in the form of a gift certificate, or a direct prize in the form of a product or service your offer for sale.
+Prizes can vary, you can have an indirect prize in the form of a gift certificate, or a direct prize in the form of a product or service you offer for sale.

 Team Express, a sports retailer, offers the chance to win a $250 gift certificate for their newsletter subscribers:

 You can even pair the discount offer and the prompt to subscribe with an interactive trigger.
 For example, when the customer adds an item to the shopping cart the discount is applied and they are subscribed to your list.

 Coffee for Less, the online arm of Philadelphia’s Coffee Serv Inc., provides an immediate $5 off for first-time newsletter subscribers.

 To test for strength, read it aloud in an enthusiastic tone – strong copy will not sound out of place coming from the mouth of a breathless announcer.

 Camping World, a one-stop-shop for recreational vehicle enthusiasts, uses several words – best, red-hot, deals, specials, exclusive – to encourage subscribers.